Think About Your Employment Options

 There are laws that can protect you from being treated unfairly by employers.
 The Equal Employment Opportunity Commission (EEOC) enforces these laws.
 Employers are often willing to make changes to help people with disabilities.
 However, sometimes it may not be possible to reach an agreement with an employer.
 Then you must decide what action to take.
 Some people may want to go to another job and not fight with the employer.
 Others may seek legal action.
 Each survivor must decide what is best for his or her situation.

-LIVESTRONG partners with the Patient Advocate Foundation to help patients and their insurers, employers and creditors resolve insurance and job retention issues.
+LIVESTRONG Cancer Navigation can help patients and their insurers, employers and creditors resolve insurance and job retention issues.